betmma/my_balatro_mods/README.md

 - Stash: +1 Joker Slot.
 Rightmost joker is debuffed.
 - Undying: When a non-Phantom Joker is destroyed, create a Phantom copy.
 - Reincarnation: When a Phantom Joker is sold, create a joker of same rarity.
 (Phantom Edition: +1 Joker Slot.
+50% chance to trigger.)
-Can't trigger.
-When destroyed, lose Phantom and duplicate itself twice) Undying and Reincarnation are unavailable on Steamodded 0.9.8 version.
+Undying and Reincarnation are unavailable on Steamodded 0.9.8 version.
 ## Fusion Vouchers
 Fusion Vouchers aren't fused by clicking a fusion button.
 Instead they appear randomly and can be bought regularly only after you have redeemed the required 2 vouchers.
 (May change in the future)